 First, we will take a look at a standard Kali installation, with an unencrypted file system.

-Once the BIOS has begun booting from the USB drive or DVD-ROM, the Isolinux boot loader menu appears, as shown in Figure 4.1, “Boot Screen”.
+Once the BIOS/UEFI has begun booting from the USB drive or DVD-ROM, the isolinux boot loader menu appears, as shown in Figure 4.1, "Boot Screen".
 At this stage, the Linux kernel is not yet loaded; this menu allows you to choose the kernel to boot and enter optional parameters to be transferred to it in the process.

-For a standard installation, you only need to choose Install or Graphical Install (with the arrow keys), then press the Enter key to initiate the remainder of the installation process.
+Using the arrow keys todo a standard installation, either choose Graphical Install or Install (for classic text-mode), then press the Enter key to initiate the remainder of the installation process.